HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 ## Consent propagation among third parties

 In this section, we examine how different third parties transmit user consent across the web. <a hreflang="en" href="https://petsymposium.org/popets/2024/popets-2024-0120.pdf">Previous research</a> has shown that third parties often rely on industry-standard frameworks to communicate consent information.
-In our analysis, we focus primarily on the IAB’s consent standards, including the Transparency and Consent Framework (TCF), the CCPA Compliance Framework, and the Global Privacy Platform (GPP).
+In our analysis, we focus primarily on the IAB’s three consent standards: the Transparency and Consent Framework (TCF), the CCPA Framework, and the Global Privacy Platform (GPP).

-These frameworks define how consent information should be encoded and shared.
-For example, the IAB CCPA framework specifies that consent strings should be transmitted using the `us_privacy` parameter in network requests.
-We begin by identifying which consent standards are most prevalent among third parties observed in our dataset.
+These frameworks define how consent information is encoded and shared between websites and third parties.
+We begin by identifying which consent standards are most prevalent among the third parties observed in our dataset.
+To determine which framework a third party uses, we rely on the presence of specific parameters in the request URLs.
+Details of the different standards are below:

+- **TCF Standard**: We identify use of the TCF framework by checking whether a third-party request includes the `gdpr` or `gdpr_consent` parameters, as specified by the IAB TCF.

+- **GPP Standard**: We identify use of the GPP framework by checking for the presence of the `gpp` and `gpp_sid` parameters.

+- **USP Standard and non-USP Standard**: We identify use of the USP Standard by checking whether a request transmits a `us_privacy` parameter, as defined by the IAB CCPA Framework.
+We also identify use of the non-standard USP Standard by detecting consent strings transmitted via non-standard parameters identified in the <a hreflang="en" href="https://petsymposium.org/popets/2024/popets-2024-0120.pdf">prior work</a>.

-We examine consent signal prevalence in three dimensions: across different website ranks, among different third-party categories, and among the third parties receiving the highest volume of consent signals
+We analyze consent signal prevalence across website ranks, third-party categories, and the most frequently observed consent-receiving third parties.

 ### Prevalence of consent signals across different ranks

 {{ figure_markup(
   image="consent-signal-prevalence-by-rank.png",
-  caption="Consent signal prevalence by rank.", description="Bar chart showing...
-TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=2066656520&format=interactive", sheets_gid="1614774531",
+  caption="Consent signal prevalence by rank.", description="Bar chart showing the prevalence of different consent standards in third-party requests across website ranks.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=2066656520&format=interactive", sheets_gid="1614774531", sql_file="consent_signal_prevalence_by_third_party_category.sql" )
-  sql_file="consent_signal_prevalence_by_third_party_category.sql"
-  )
 }}

-We find that TCF is the dominant consent standard, particularly among higher-ranked sites where it reaches 36% compared to 18% across all sites.
-This aligns with GDPR's stricter opt-in requirements for European users.
-The USP Standard is the second most prevalent, ranging from 9-17% across ranks, reflecting CCPA and state-level US privacy laws.
-GPP adoption remains minimal at 3-6%, despite being designed to unify consent frameworks across different jurisdictions and regulatory regimes.
+We find that TCF Standard is the dominant consent standard, particularly among low-ranked sites where it reaches 36% compared to 18% across all sites.
+This higher adoption aligns with stronger opt-in consent requirements under GDPR.
+The USP Standard is the second most prevalent, with adoption ranging from 9–17% across ranks.
+This reflects use of the IAB CCPA consent framework introduced in response to the CCPA.
+GPP adoption remains minimal at 3–6%, despite its goal to unify consent frameworks across jurisdictions.

 ### Consent standard distribution across different categories

 {{ figure_markup(
   image="consent-signal-prevalence-by-category.png",
-  caption="Consent signal prevalence by category.", description="Stacked bar chart showing..
-TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=828032137&format=interactive", sheets_gid="1614774531",
+  caption="Consent signal prevalence by category.", description="Bar chart showing consent standard prevalence across different third-party categories.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=828032137&format=interactive", sheets_gid="1614774531", sql_file="consent_signal_prevalence_by_third_party_category.sql" )
-  sql_file="consent_signal_prevalence_by_third_party_category.sql"
-  )
 }}

-We observe different consent standard preferences across third-party categories.
-Social services show the highest TCF adoption, while advertising vendors employ a more balanced mix of GPP, USP Standard, and smaller TCF shares.
-Analytics vendors predominantly adopt GPP.
-Marketing services show balanced adoption of GPP and USP Standard, with minimal TCF.
-Content and utility services rely primarily on GPP and USP Standard rather than TCF.
-Tag managers and video services diverge significantly from other categories, showing minimal adoption of TCF, GPP, and USP Standard in favor of USP Non-Standard signals—with video vendors relying on non-standard mechanisms almost exclusively.
+We observe different consent standard preferences across different third-party categories.
+For example, Social services show the highest TCF adoption, while advertising vendors employ a more balanced mix of GPP, USP Standard, and smaller TCF shares.
+Furthermore, Analytics vendors predominantly adopt GPP.

 ### Top third parties receiving consent

 {{ figure_markup(
   image="consent-signal-prevalence-by-domain.png",
-  caption="Consent signal prevalence by domain.", description="Bar chart showing...
-TODO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=1262795614&format=interactive", sheets_gid="1788947788",
+  caption="Consent signal prevalence by domain.", description="Bar chart showing the third parties that receive the highest volume of consent signals.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=1262795614&format=interactive", sheets_gid="1788947788", sql_file="consent_signals_by_parameter_and_domain_optimized.sql" )
-  sql_file="consent_signals_by_parameter_and_domain_optimized.sql"
-  )
 }}

 Among top-ranked websites, `pubmatic.com` receives the highest volume of consent signals, with `adservice.google.com` in second place.
 The majority of domains receiving the most consent signals are advertising and ad tech vendors—ad exchanges, DSPs, and ad servers.
+This makes intuitive sense, as in many jurisdictions third party advertising and analytics providers must obtain user consent before using user data for ads and other purposes.

 ## Inclusion